 - Policy length – how many years of coverage is offered?

 - No medical exam – what does underwriting look like?

 In fact, they claim 10 minutes is all it takes for your life insurance policy’s issuance.

 To compare, there are a couple of other lightning-fast carriers offering life insurance with no physical required:

 Other no physical exam carriers require you to wait for approximately 24 – 72 hours (sometimes longer if more information is needed to process your application).

-Lifefy requires you to be between the ages of 18 – 60 years old.
+Lifefy requires you to be between 18 – 60 years old.

 Note – the age limit for tobacco users is 55 years old.